Harpia Logo white

 THE GUIDE: Customers aren’t looking for a hero; they’re looking for a guide.

 Imagine you are looking to get fit like a Hollywood star.
 The Guide you are looking for is a personal trainer or a nutritionist.
-You don’t expect your trainer to lift for you, neither your nutritionist eats for you.
-If you are selling modular dumbbells, don’t say that your product makes people fit.
-Instead, focus on the ways your product helps them get fit.
+You don’t expect your trainer to lift for you neither your nutritionist eats for you.

 If this doesn’t make sense, don’t worry, we will talk more about this in the next section.

-As the Guide, you must have the empathy and humility to see the story is not about you, but the Hero.
+You must have the empathy and humility to see the story is not about you but the Hero.
 This is important.
 Your message should evoke your customer’s success, not yours.
-You can only win when your customers do.

 THE PLAN: Customers trust a guide who has a plan.